-This is especially common because many companies claiming to offer you home staging credentialsare lead by people who have never earned a living as home stagers.
+This is especially common.
+Many companies claiming to offer home staging credentials are lead by people who have never earned a living as home stagers.

 If you don’t think that matters, consider how likely they are to teach you things that work in the real world.

 It’s easy to avoid this mistake.
 All you have to do is Google the trainer’s names—and company/brand names— you’re considering.